-Play to score at Bliss near Les Halles, which counts babyfoot among its lures.
+Play to score at Bliss near Les Halles, which counts ‘babyfoot’ among its lures.
 It’s not, we hasten to add, a reference to playing footsie, but rather the French nickname for table football.
 The sprawling hangout also has a heated patio and a snazzy bar.
-Come on a Sunday and challenge your date to a game or three: you’ll need to work up an appetite for the all-you-can-eat buffet brunch between a spot of football.
+If you extend your Valentine’s break in Paris until Sunday, you can enjoy their all-you-can-eat buffet brunch between a spot of football.

 You’ll definitely need two sweet-toothed gourmands to tackle Carette’s glorious platter of petits fours.
 From glossy choux to a classic Mont Blanc and seasonal fruit tarts, the bite-sized pastries are a delight to share.
 Order a hot chocolate, snuggle up on the heated terrace and look out over Place des Vosges.
-It’s arguably one of Paris’s prettiest squares – and the setting for many a tumultuous romance.
+It’s arguably one of Paris’s prettiest squares.

 Kick up your heels and join the dance in Paris’s charming guinguettes